Online MBA in Pennsylvania

 With Tepper’s Part-Time Online MBA, students get to experience access weekends held every two months on campus, one live evening class per week (synchronous learning), and independent online access (asynchronous learning).
-Despite the flexibility offered, online students take the same classes with the same materials as Tepper’s traditional campus program.
+In addition to the flexibility offered with the online program, online students take the same courses using the same learning materials as students in Tepper’s traditional campus program.
 To complete the program, students are required to finish a total of 192 units, of which 90 are electives.
-Concentrations are also available, and students usually pursue 3-4.
+Concentrations are also available, and students usually pursue three to four.

 Tepper’s admissions team believes that a “typical” student does not exist.
 To apply, there are no minimum GPA requirements, professional experience is not required, and there is no set minimum GMAT/GRE score.
 Instead, each applicant is evaluated by examining their entire academic record, work experience, and evaluating their potential for success.
 Tepper insists that the only sure-thing in the admission process is that you can’t get in if you don’t apply.
-Application deadline for round 2 is on January 4, round 3 is on March 15, and May 1 for round 4.
+The application deadline for round two is on January 4, round three is on March 15, and May 1 for round four.
 The program begins every September.